 Obviously there are many stories of player’s accomplishments, too many to single out.
 Some of our players and coaches who have attained the pinnacle of the sport in the Major Leagues are: Tom Padden – Coach, Bob Savage – Player/Coach, Ray Dobens – Coach, Mike Flanagan – Player (1979 AL Cy Young, 1983 World Series Champion), Steve Balboni – Player (1985 World Series Champion) and Mike Lavalliere – Player (1987 Gold Glove Catcher).

 The name which has been and always will be synonymous with Sweeney Post Baseball is Legendary Head Coach John “Jumbo” Reilly.
 In his 36 years of coaching, he was successful in leading his team to 14 State Championships, 3 Regional Titles and 3 World Series appearances.
-His uniform #21 is the only number in team history to be retired and is on display at the post.
+His uniform #21 is retired and on display at the post.

 2018 Sweeney Baseball Team